nock/nock/README.md

 [![Greenkeeper](https://badges.greenkeeper.io/nock/nock.svg)](https://greenkeeper.io/)

-Nock is an HTTP mocking and expectations library for Node.js
+Nock is an HTTP server mocking and expectations library for Node.js.

 Nock can be used to test modules that perform HTTP requests in isolation.